ReSound Hearing Aid Reviews From an Audiologist in 2025

 ReSound Multi Mic

 As if all that wasn’t enough, the Multi Mic also has a telecoil to connect to wide-area “hearing loops” found in auditoriums and houses of worship.
-That is great because even if you have a smaller hearing aid without a telecoil, you can use this very effective technology for combatting distance, reverberation, and background noise.
+That is great because even if you have a smaller hearing aid without a telecoil, you can use this very effective technology for combatting distance, reverberation and background noise.

 ReSound TV Streamer 2 and ReSound TV Streamer+

+These devices connect to a television or other audio-producing device and stream the sound to your hearing aid.
+It is very easy to connect and supports both analog and digital inputs.
 Streaming reduces the negative effects of distance and reverberation on speech understanding.
 For those with different TV tastes than their partners, MediaStreamer 2 allows you to hear clearly when the TV speakers are very low or even muted.

 ReSound Phone Clip+

-The current line of ReSound hearing aids stream to iPhones, some iPads, and some Android devices.
+The current line of ReSound hearing aids stream to iPhones, some iPads and some Android devices.
 If you use an older Android model, the Phone Clip+ converts the Bluetooth signal from your phone to the 2.4 GHz signal of your hearing aids.
 It allows you to hear in both hearing aids hands-free and also controls the basic functions of the hearing aid.
 That means you can stream music and phone calls straight from your phone.

 ReSound Remote Controls